 If the problem is that DCC had been captive to a two person “majority” of reckless partisans, well.. that’s true!

 If your goal is to avoid reckless partisans – and here’s where “both sides” does a little too much work – this plan doesn’t solve that.
 In fact, it helps them hide their affiliation as partisans!
-This would make the Patti Adair/Phil Henderson problem WORSE.
+This could possibly make the partisan problem WORSE.

 And, while a “nonpartisan” election is a nice principle, partisans will still organize.
 Only, without primaries, you get a clown car full of other candidates splitting votes.
 The most organized party & least split vote will win!